jacobwilliams/qtpyguihelper/docs/backends.rst

 - Requires system GTK libraries to be installed
 - PyGObject installation can be complex; use system package manager when possible

+**Flet Issues:**
+- Flet applications may take a moment to initialize on first launch
+- Web deployment requires proper CORS configuration
+- Mobile deployment requires additional setup with Flutter SDK

 Performance Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **Qt**: Best overall performance, especially for complex forms
+- **Flet**: Excellent performance with modern UI and animations
 - **tkinter**: Good performance, fastest startup time
 - **wxPython**: Good performance with native feel
 - **GTK**: Moderate performance, depends on system GTK version

-For applications with many fields or complex layouts, Qt is recommended for the best user experience.
+For applications with many fields or complex layouts, Qt or Flet are recommended for the best user experience.